Meet Dr. Jason Westin

 I’m not a career politician, I’m a doctor and I’ve spent more than 15 years tackling life and death issues for my patients.
 As a doctor, I took an oath: first do no harm.
 But when career politicians like John Culberson keep trying the same failed partisan prescriptions, our community is worse off than if they’d done nothing at all.
 I’m getting off the sidelines because I know firsthand what’s at risk for folks who will lose their access to healthcare if Trump and Culberson have their way.
 That’s why I’m running for Congress and asking for your support.

 I’m running for Congress in a flippable seat in Houston, Texas.
 Many people view Texas as a deep red state, but the state is rapidly changing and wants responsible leaders, not hyper-partisan politicians.
 Hillary Clinton won my district, but the 100% Trump-backing John Culberson was narrowly re-elected.
+A poll showed Mr. Culberson has a 31% approval rating, and the Cook Political Report rated our race as a “Toss Up”.
 The district will be one of the most competitive districts in 2018, and here’s why I can win.

 - I’m not a hyper-partisan person looking for a career as a go along to get along politician.
 If I get to D.C. and am told to fall in line or risk losing my seat, I’ll be able to stand my ground.
 If I lose my seat based on special interest money targeting me for voting my beliefs, I’d go back to fighting cancer – thus, I’ll be much more immune to the dark money in D.C. than others who have built their career solely for a run for office.